Arya Stark’s list: Which names are on the assassin's hit list and why does she want to kill them?

 As dawn broke over the north, Melisandre left the castle walls and removed her ruby choker, before dying in the snow as Ser Davos watched on.

 The tongueless soldier hasn't been on screen for looooong time, but we're guessing he's still alive?
 Sure, he didn't have much choice, but it was Ser Payne that beheaded Ned Stark.

 We're not gonna lie, we can't say we're too sentimental about this one.
 The dude's died and come back to life multiple times anyway, so what's another death?

-He's currently with the Hound and Jon Snow battling it out against the White Walkers with his sword of flames.
+In season 7, we saw Beric go with The Hound and Jon Snow to battle it out against the White Walkers with his sword of flames, Lightbringer.

 12) Thoros of Myr - DEAD

 In season 7, while trying to aide Jon Snow in bringing back a Wight to Cersei to prove the bigger, common threat, Thoros of Myr froze to death beyond The Wall.

 When is Game of Thrones season 8 on?

 The new series dropped in the US on Sunday 14th April, 2019.

 For those in the UK, it airs at 9pm on Mondays on Sky Atlantic, or you can stream the show on NOW TV.